-- Each course will be evaluated through an Internal Assessment (IA) of 10 marks and a Semester End Examination of 40 marks. - In CC XIV (Course on Essay), students will have to write on an unseen topic (10 marks) out of 3 options in the Internal Assessment and one Essay (40 marks) out of a choice of 8 topics in the Semester End Examination. - In Semester End Examination, questions will be set only from the three texts / sub-units taught per unit in all papers, except CC V, CC IX, CCXIV, DSE V and DSE IX.
-Semester End Examination will have the question pattern of 15 + 5 per unit students will have to write one question of 15 marks and one short question of 5 marks from each unit in all CCs (except CC V, CC IX and CCXIV) and DSE courses (except DSE V and DSE IX).
-In these courses, only one 15 marks question and one 5 marks question will be set from each text/sub unit in the Semester End Examination. - In GE courses, students will have to answer one question of 20 marks from each unit in Semester End Examination.
-Only one 20 marks question will be set from each text/sub unit in the Semester End Examination for GE papers. - No student may write more than one answer from the same text / sub-unit in the Semester End Examination in all courses except CC V, CC IX, DSE V and DSE X.

-• The pattern of setting of questions and the related marks division in both Internal Assessment (10 marks) and Semester End Examination (40marks) in CC V, CC IX, DSE V and DSE X will be flexible.
+Each course will have an end semester examination of 40 marks.
+The Essay paper (CC XIII) will comprise multiple choices out of which one essay of 40 marks is to be written.
+In other courses, except Language based courses (DSE I, DSE V and DSE X), questions will be set only from the two texts / sub-units taught per unit and each unit will have the question pattern of 15 + 5 - students will have to write one long answer of 15 marks and one short answer of 5 marks from each unit in all Core (except CC XIII) and DSE (except DSE I, DSE V and DSE X) courses.
+In GE courses, candidates will have to answer two long questions of 20 marks, one from each unit.
+No student may write more than one answer from the same text / sub-unit.
+The pattern of setting of questions and the related marks division in DSE I, DSE V and DSE X will be flexible - questions in these three courses will be set only from the components taught.

+DETAILED SYLLABUS

+SEMESTER I

-DETAILED SYLLABUS SEMESTER I CORE COURSE I
+CORE COURSE I